 I provide John Brown’s name as the supervised user, myself as the reviewer, Exchange and Teams as the monitored locations, outbound communications only, and a match on the custom sensitive information type configured in this tenant for our corporate customer #, called ABC Corp Customer Number.
 (To set up the custom sensitive information type, refer to a previous post I wrote: Build and Use Custom Sensitive Information Types in Office 365)

-Note: For testing, I’ve chosen to monitor 100% of the outbound communication for John, however it’s unlikely you would want to do this in a production scenario due to sheer volume of content to review.
+Note: For testing, I’ve chosen to monitor 100% of the outbound communication for John, however depending on your particular policy use-case, it’s unlikely you would want to do this in a production scenario due to sheer volume of content to review.